 Schefflera elegantissima have beautifully textured foliage, with deeply serrated leaflets and dimpled petioles and stems.
 The juvenile plants tend to have more textured foliage, while the adult leaves are more deeply lobed.
 As far as their performance goes, they are tolerably easy to grow.
 They need at least moderate humidity to do their best and prefer a narrow range of moisture.
 Plants that are too dry tend to drop leaves.

 Follow these parameters, and your False Aralia will stay healthy:

 - Light: They like bright, but not necessarily direct sunlight.
 Older plants have handsome brown foliage, and the leaf color is affected by overall light levels.

-- Water: False aralia prefer a steady supply of adequate moisture and are actually somewhat picky about it.
-Good drainage is essential to grow the best plant possible, but don't overwater.
+- Water: False aralia prefer a steady supply of adequate moisture and are somewhat picky about it.
+Good drainage is essential to growing the best plant possible, but don't overwater.